jameshyojaelee/OmniSpatial/docs/architecture.md

 - `write_ngff` streams imagery, rasterised labels, and AnnData tables into an OME-NGFF Zarr store, emitting NGFF metadata and coordinate transforms.
 - `write_spatialdata` materialises a SpatialData object that links image, labels, and tables and flushes to Zarr for interoperability with the Python ecosystem.
+- Both writers accept chunk and compression configuration and fall back to safe defaults for large datasets.
+They persist provenance metadata in the Zarr root attributes for traceability.

 Both writers respect the transforms defined in the canonical model so that viewers can locate pixels, labels, and observations in a shared frame.